-With a 28% market share of total loans, ANZNZ is the largest of New Zealand's four major banks.
-Similar to its peers, ANZNZ has looked to support its competitive position through ongoing investment in digital and core IT systems, which has becoming increasingly important given the rising need for digital banking solutions during the pandemic.
+ANZNZ is the largest of New Zealand's four major banks with a 29% market share of total loans.
+Similar to its peers, ANZNZ has looked to support its competitive position through ongoing investment in digital and core IT systems, which has become increasingly important given the rising need for digital banking solutions during the pandemic.

-Despite the dominance of the four major banks, competitive pressures remain high, in particular for mortgages with low loan-to-value (LTV) ratios as a result of macro-prudential measures introduced by the Reserve Bank of New Zealand (RBNZ) and were in place from October 2013 to April 2020.
-In May 2020, the RBNZ announced, in response to the coronavirus outbreak, that the restrictions would be removed.
-Subsequently, in December 2020 the RBNZ announced plans to reinstate the restrictions from March 2021.
-Prior to these announcements, the measures restricted loans with LTV ratios of greater than 70% to residential property investors to 5% of a bank's new residential property investor mortgage lending.
-For owner-occupiers, loans with LTV ratios of higher than 80% cannot exceed 20% of a bank's new owner-occupier mortgage lending.
+Despite the dominance of the four major banks, competitive pressures remain high, particularly for fixed-rate mortgages which typically make up the largest part of bank portfolios.
+Competition for mortgages with low loan-to-value (LTV) ratios is also strong as a result of macro-prudential measures introduced by the RBNZ.
+Under the current settings, residential property investor loans with LTV ratios of greater than 60% are restricted to 5% of a bank's new residential property investor mortgage lending, while for owner-occupiers, loans with LTV ratios of higher than 80% cannot exceed 20% of a bank's new owner-occupier mortgage lending.